aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

    # enable error correction by adding an  **additional** custodian code ...
    VaspSiRelax.custodian.code = Code.get_from_string('custodian_2020427@CompMPI')
    # ... and the corresponding custodian error handlers
-   VaspSiRelax.custodian.handlers = ['VaspErrorHandler']
+   from custodian.vasp.handlers import VaspErrorHandler VaspSiRelax.custodian.handlers = [VaspErrorHandler()]

-In the above example only a single error handlers, i.e. the `'VaspErrorHandler'`, is set in the calculation and the default settings as defined by the plugin are used for the connected Custodian code.
+In the above example only a single error handlers, i.e. the `~custodian.vasp.handlers.VaspErrorHandler`, is set in the calculation and the default settings as defined by the plugin are used for the connected Custodian code.
 For a complete overview of the available error handlers and the available Custodian settings that may be set for the code, please refer to the :ref:`Custodian section<user-guide-custodian>` of this documentation.

 .. note::